- 1 Light

 Please consider to check out our vast list of 20 low light houseplants.

 There is no plant in the world that can grow with no light.
 Actually that is not 100% true.
 Faux or fake plants will do quite well under these circumstances.
 If you cannot offer even the slightest amount of direct sunlight or very very little light investing in a fake plant might be your best choice.
-An alternative would be to use grow light or an artificial light source.
+An alternative would be to use grow lights or some other artificial light source.

 Choosing the right-facing window for your indoor plants is crucial.
 Not all window directions are equal as the sound goes up in the east and sets in the west.
 East-facing windows will, therefore, have a couple of hours of direct morning sun while the south-facing windows will have bright direct sunlight for multiple hours in the afternoon.